-What You Can Do with a Seminary Degree (It Isn’t Just for Pastors)
+What You Can Do with a Seminary Degree (An M.Div.
+Isn’t Just for Pastors)

 If you’re holding off on pursuing a Master of Divinity degree because you can’t see yourself in a suit and tie preaching to the masses each week, you shouldn’t let that stop you.
 A seminary degree isn’t just for pastors of traditional churches.

 While many people still get a seminary degree because God has called on them to lead ministry efforts in traditional church environments, those opportunities simply aren’t for everyone.
 John Ragsdale, Ph.D., associate dean at Azusa Pacific University’s School of Theology, said most seminary students feel led into ministry from one of two directions.

 Some come from more of an academic perspective.
 They enjoy theology and studying scripture, and have an interest in teaching it to other people.
 Others pursue a seminary degree because they love people and want to see them experience God’s transformational power for themselves.
 These individuals “want to be a conduit of God’s grace that they have received and they want to help others to get there,” Ragsdale explained.